MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-change-emergency-location-user.md

 localization_priority: Normal
 f1.keywords:
 - NOCSH
-description: Learn how to assign or change an emergency location for users in your organization.
+description: Learn how to assign or change an emergency location for users in your organization. ms.custom: seo-marvel-mar2020
 ---

 # Assign or change an emergency location for a user